arib21/simple-tcp-client/README.md

 #### Then setup a virtual environment and install all of the dependencies with
 `pip install -r requirements.txt`

 #### Then when you are done adding features just fork the repo and commit all of your changes.
-Finally make a pull request on the repo.
+Finally make a pull request here.

 ## Changelog